gogobook/my-asp-dot-net/ch4.md

 IBankAccount[] accounts = new IBankAccount[2];
 accounts[0] = new SaverAccount();
 accounts[1] = new GoldAccount();
-Note, however, that you would get a compiler error if you tried something like this: accounts[1] = new SomeOtherClass(); // SomeOtherClass does NOT implement
+**NOTE**, however, that you would get a compiler error if you tried something like this: accounts[1] = new SomeOtherClass(); // SomeOtherClass does NOT implement